Dick Poole Fillies' Stakes

 The Dick Poole Stakes is a Group 3 flat horse race in Great Britain open to two-year-old fillies.
 It is run at Salisbury over a distance of 6 furlongs (1,207 metres), and it is scheduled to take place each year in September.
 It was formerly contested at Listed level and was raised to Group 3 status in 2014.

 The race is named in honour of Colonel Dick Poole, a racehorse trainer, breeder and owner, and was the brainchild of Peter Walwyn and his one-time assistant Mark Smyly.
+It was first run in 1979, initially over a distance of 5 furlongs.